Our Story

 Together, we cooked traditional Catalan and Spanish dishes, using Cristina’s family recipes and fresh local ingredients from our neighborhood market.

-By the end of 2015, we had already sourced incredible local, seasonal and artisan products: olive oils, fleur de sel (sea salt), wines, herbs, cheeses, meats, vegetables who helped us gain a strong reputation as we were preparing delicious farm to table dishes!
+By the end of 2015, we had already sourced incredible local, seasonal and artisan products: olive oils, fleur de sel (sea salt), wines, herbs, cheeses, meats, and vegetables, which helped us gain a strong reputation as we were preparing delicious farm-to-table dishes!

-Plenty of our cooking guests shared our passion for small-scale, quality organic produce.
-They showed interest in meeting our farmers and makers.
+Plenty of our cooking guests shared our passion for small-scale, quality organic produce, and wanted to meet our farmers and makers.

 We decided to create a stronger connection between travelers and all those wonderful projects in and around Barcelona.

-Over the years, we have discovered hundreds of projects worth visiting, and in our experiences, we’ll only take you to the finest small-scale boutique artisans of our region, always customizing the experience to your needs and interests.
+Over the years, we have discovered hundreds of incredible projects worth visiting, and in our Barcelona Slow Travel experiences, we’ll only take you to the finest small-scale boutique artisans of our region, always customizing the experience to your needs and interests.

-If you’re interested to experience Barcelona like never before and to get to know some of these amazing projects we have selected for you, contact us now!
+If you’re interested in experiencing Catalan food in Barcelona like never before, then contact us now to get to know some of these amazing projects we have selected for you!

 Comments